brianm/a/README.md

 GOPATH or workspace, or having to deal with checking things out to the right place in your workspace.
 Automation, such as make, is supposed to solve this for us, so let us let it do that.

+# Don't Panic

+## I don't know Go, I just want to build this project!

+If you just want to build this project, not develop it, run make:

+    $ make

+Output will be in the <code>WORKSPACE/bin</code> directory.

+## I *am* a Go programmer, Makefiles are the devil!

+It's okat, the Makefile just automates workspace setup, and common tasks (like building the primary output of the project).
+You don't need to use it.

 ## Some Useful Targets